APTrust/preservation-services/notes.md

    - If so:
       - Overwrite UUIDs in Redis data with UUIDs of existing files
       - Check fixity of new files vs. existing & mark files that need re-save.
+   - We need to port the Pharos Client from Exchange and do the following:
+      - Loop through IngestFile objects in Redis.
+      - Look up each file in Pharos.
+      - If the file exists in Pharos (even if it's been deleted), overwrite the IngestObject UUID and re-save to Redis.

 4. Unpack to staging bucket
    - Download through tar reader, saving each file individually to staging bucket.